werf/werf/docs/pages/guides/advanced_build/first_application.md

 ## Step 3: Push image into Docker registry

-Werf can be used to push a built image into Docker registry.
+werf can be used to push a built image into Docker registry.

 1. Run local Docker registry: